 “Today we are highlighting a review of the picture book Pelo Bueno, written by renowned AfroBoricua author Yolanda Arroyo Pizarro, and illustrated by Brittany Gordón Pabón.
-The review is written by two fellow Puerto Rican librarians, Mercy Delgado Cordero & Jeanmarie Lugo González, who don’t only give their insights about the book, but also discuss their participation in an activity where Pelo Bueno was used as a conversation piece about racism in Puerto Rico, afroamor & afroreparación.
+The review is written by two fellow Puerto Rican librarians, Mercy Delgado Cordero & Jeanmarie Lugo González, who not only give their insights about the book but also discuss their participation in an activity where Pelo Bueno was used as a conversation piece about racism in Puerto Rico, afroamor & afroreparación.
 This is our second review written in Spanish.” [picture book, ages 4 and up]

 Happy to be Nappy by Bell Hooks, illustrated by Chris Raschka

 A free verse celebration of natural hair, exuberantly illustrated by Chris Raschka. [picture book, ages 5 and up]

 Princess Hair by Sharee Miller